 This interesting postcard features an aerial view of Lihou on the picture side, and a Lihou local stamp on the reverse – the 1966 2d Youth Project Stamp from 1966, overprinted with a new value (1p) and the caption “Royal Wedding, 29th July, 1981”.
-It is not entirely clear whether this is an official overprint, authorised by the island’s owners at the time.
+It is not entirely clear whether this is an official overprint, authorised by the island’s tenant at the time.

 The stamp is cancelled with a “29 Jul 1981” Lihou handstamp.